N4D MESH CONTROLLER

 Fig. 4 - Operation timeline - 9+ hours of continuous scanning documented from the open directory snapshot, showing scanner iterations and operational evolution.

-05. The Critical OpSec Failure: Unauthenticated Intel API
+05. Critical OpSec Failure: Unauthenticated Intel API

 The most consequential finding in this investigation is not what the botnet did to its victims.
 It is what the operators left exposed about themselves.
 The C2 API on port 8443 was reachable.
 In controller v3.1, the credential endpoint required no authentication whatsoever.
 A direct HTTP request returned the complete harvest database.